chachmu/mpvDLNA/README.md

 ## Installation Instructions
 This script requires an installation of [mpv.io](https://mpv.io) that was built to support javascript and lua.

-1. Download the mpvDLNA folder (either by cloning the repository or by downloading a zip of the [latest release](https://github.com/chachmu/mpvDLNA/releases))
+1. Download the mpvDLNA folder either by cloning the repository or by downloading a zip of the [latest release](https://github.com/chachmu/mpvDLNA/releases) (make sure the folder is named `mpvDLNA`, the releases tend to add a version number to the end which can cause problems)

-2. Put the mpvDLNA folder in the /scripts folder for mpv (`~/.config/mpv/scripts/` for Linux or macOS or `C:/Users/Username/AppData/Roaming/mpv/scripts/` for Windows).
+2. Put the mpvDLNA folder in the `/scripts` folder for mpv (`~/.config/mpv/scripts/` for Linux or macOS or `C:/Users/Username/AppData/Roaming/mpv/scripts/` for Windows).

 3. Bind hotkeys (You can set your own but I personally like these keys) by adding these lines to `input.conf` (`~/.config/mpv/input.conf` for Linux or macOS or `C:/Users/Username/AppData/Roaming/mpv/input.conf` for Windows)
     * Toggle the Menu: `ctrl+b script-binding toggle_mpvDLNA`